-Ambassador Sullivan has additionally served as Chief of Staff to the Deputy Secretary of State for Management and Resources, from 2011-2013.
-She was previously Managing Director of the Office of Management Policy, Rightsizing and Innovation.
-She has served multiple tours in the Executive Secretariat Operations Center, as Director (2008-2010), Deputy Director (2003-2005), Senior Watch Officer (2002-2003), and Watch Officer (1988-89), and in the White House Situation Room (1989-90).
+Ambassador Sullivan was Chief of Staff to the Deputy Secretary of State for Management and Resources from 2011-2013.
+She was previously Managing Director of the Office of Management Policy, Rightsizing, and Innovation.
+She served multiple tours in the Executive Secretariat Operations Center, the State Department's 24/7 briefing and crisis management center, as Director (2008-2010); Deputy Director (2003-2005); Senior Watch Officer (2002-2003); and Watch Officer (1988-89); and in the White House Situation Room (1989-90).

 Ms. Sullivan served as the Political Chief in Accra, Ghana (1997-2001) and as a management, consular, and political officer in Douala and Yaoundé, Cameroon (1986-1988).
 Other Washington assignments include desk officer for Mali, Niger and Burkina Faso in the Bureau of African Affairs (1991-93) as well as post management and human resources positions supporting colleagues in Africa, Europe, and the Western Hemisphere.